 Midwives Model of Care

-The Midwives Model of Care™ is based on the fact that pregnancy and birth are normal life events.
-It includes: Midwife Certification
+The Midwives Model of Care is based on the fact that pregnancy and birth are normal life processes.

-- Monitoring the physical, psychological and social well-being of the mother throughout the childbearing cycle
+- Monitoring the physical, psychological, and social well-being of the mother throughout the childbearing cycle

 - Providing the mother with individualized education, counseling, and prenatal care, continuous hands-on assistance during labor and delivery, and postpartum support

 - Minimizing technological interventions

-- And identifying and referring women who require obstetrical attention
+- Identifying and referring women who require obstetrical attention

 A Certified Professional Midwife (CPM) is a knowledgeable, skilled and professional independent midwifery practitioner who has met the standards for midwife certification set by the North American Registry of Midwives (NARM) and is qualified to provide the Midwives Model of Care.
 The CPM is the only midwifery credential that requires knowledge about and experience in out-of-hospital settings.